Clashes Erupt At French May Day Protests Against Macron - UrduPoint

 Clashes Erupt At French May Day Protests Against Macron

-Unions had been hoping for a vast turnout across France for the May 1 protests to further rattle Macron, who has been greeted by pot-bashing and jeers as he toured the country seeking to defend the reforms and relaunch his second mandate.
+Unions had been hoping for a vast turnout nationwide to further rattle Macron, who has been greeted by pot-bashing and jeers as he toured the country seeking to defend the reforms and relaunch his second term.

 Macron last month signed a law to raise the retirement age from 62 to 64, despite months of strikes against the bill.